-phrase(GRBody, S0, S) is true iff the comprehensive terminal sequence S0 unifies either with the concatenation of the terminal sequence of GRBody, if any, (cf. Definition 3.12) with the remaining terminal sequence S, or with the concatenation of a terminal sequence resulting from generation by the non-terminal, if any, of GRBody w.r.t. the current Grammar rules with the remaining terminal sequence S.
+phrase(GRBody, S0, S) is true iff S0 either unifies with the concatenation of the grammar-body-sequence of GRBody, if any, (cf. Definition 3.12) with the remaining terminal-sequence S, or with the concatenation of a terminal-sequence resulting from generation by the non-terminal, if any, of GRBody w.r.t. the current Grammar rules with the remaining terminal-sequence S.